-Performance Measure Weight Threshold Target Maximum Average organic sales growth relative to the Comparison Group over the three-year performance period 50% 25 th Percentile 50 th Percentile Highest Percentile Average Base Business Net Income growth relative to the Comparison Group over the three-year performance period 1 30% 25 th Percentile 50 th Percentile Highest Percentile Average Free Cash Flow Productivity over the three-year performance period 2 20% 75% 90% 105%
+Performance Measure Weight Threshold Target Maximum Average organic sales growth relative to the Comparison Group over the three-year performance period 50% 25 Percentile 50 th Percentile Highest Percentile Average Base Business Net Income growth relative to the Comparison Group over the three-year performance $\ensuremath{period}^1$ 30% 25a Percentile 50 th Percentile Highest Percentile Average Free Cash Flow Productivity over the three-year performance period 20% 75% 90% 105%

-- 1 We adjust net income in our audited financial statements for the effects of the following, as applicable: accounting changes, restructuring charges, gains or losses on the sales of the businesses and certain other unusual, non-recurring items.
+1 We adjust net income in our audited financial statements for the effects of the following, as applicable: accounting changes, restructuring charges, gains or losses on the sales of the businesses and certain other unusual, non-recurring items.
 For purposes of this Proxy Statement, this is referred to as "Base Business Net Income."
+Comparable adjustments are also made to pet income of the companies in the Comparison Group for purposes of determining relative performance.

-Comparable adjustments are also made to net income of the companies in the Comparison Group for purposes of determining relative performance. - 2 "Free Cash Flow Productivity" is defined as free cash flow before dividends as a percentage of net income including non-controlling interests, in each case as reported in our audited financial results.
+made to net income of the companies in the Comparison Group for purposes of determining relative performance.
+2 "Free Cash Flow Productivity" is defined as free cash flow before dividends as a percentage of net income including non-controlling interests, in each case as reported in our audited financial results.
 We define free cash flow before dividends as net cash provided by operations less capital expenditures.